NicolasLagaillardie/mpst_rust_github/artifact.md

 The above command may take up to 15 min.

 __Note__:
-The commands from steps 3-5 can be run all together with:
+The commands from steps 3-5 can be run altogether with:

 ```bash
 cargo test --all-targets --all-features --workspace # Test everything in the library